 Offers information on a variety of different topics impacted by COVID-19, including, housing, employment, and education.

 Phone number: 866-219-5262

-TracFone: In partnership with SafeLink Wireless they may be able to provide financial assistance to eligible individuals in the form of additional minutes.
+In partnership with SafeLink Wireless, they may be able to provide extra services through a combination of Lifeline and the Affordable Connectivity Program.
 If you are a recipient of SNAP or Medicaid, you may be eligible.